pedromro/OpenDDSsimpleRPTS/README.md

 Ensure the env variables are set.
 $ source /opt/OpenDDS/setenv.sh

-To generate the C++ files from the IDL
+To generate the C++ files from the IDL for Linux
 $ mwc.pl -type gnuace

 Build the target